e-oj/Survey/README.md

   5)  There's no frontend for uploading questions yet so you'll have to get a litlle technical.
-Using Postman or any other api testing/request sending app of your choosing, send form-data in a POST request to http://webct.net:8180/api/questions.
+Using Postman or any other api testing/request sending app of your choosing, send form-data in a POST request to webAdress:8180/api/questions.
+      If you're running locally that's:

+      localhost:8180/api/questions

       The form needs just one key/value pair in the format:

       question: Enter question here.
 (Note: the key must be "question")